 Health Benefits of Lentils

-Lentils are an excellent source of B vitamins, iron, magnesium, potassium and zinc.
+They are an excellent source of B vitamins, iron, magnesium, potassium, and zinc.
 They’re also a great source of plant-based protein and fiber.
 Try adding them to your diet.

 Another way I enjoy lentils is over a thick slice of hearty bread and a fried egg.
 You can make this a breakfast/ brunch item OR a tasty dinner!

 Try this recipe Lentils Toast with Fried Egg Tasty lentil stew scooped over hearty bread and topped with a perfectly cooked egg are your brunch and dinner dreams!
 Simple, nutritious, and delicious.
-Don’t wait to make this.
+Don’t wait to make it.

 How to Store Cooked Lentils

 Label with the date and store in an air-tight container made for freezing food.
 Having lentils in the freezer makes them easy to add to any meal.

-The bay leaf and herbs add that extra savory flavor that make this dish hearty and delicious!
+The bay leaf and herbs add that extra savory flavor that makes this dish hearty and delicious!